How to Get from Nice to Monaco: Every Option Explained

 Bus 100 Nice to Monaco: Timetable and Stops

 Bus 100 is the classic coastal route and the most scenic way to travel between the two cities.
 The bus follows the Basse Corniche (D6007), hugging cliffs above the Mediterranean and passing through Villefranche-sur-Mer, Èze-sur-Mer, Beaulieu-sur-Mer, Cap-d'Ail, and Roquebrune-Cap-Martin before reaching Monaco.
-The full journey takes approximately 75 minutes under normal traffic conditions — longer during summer peak hours.
+The full journey takes approximately 75 minutes under normal traffic conditions, longer during summer peak hours.

 The fare is €1.50, making this the cheapest transport option on the Riviera.
 Buses depart from Nice's Vauban bus stop near Place Masséna and run throughout the day from around 6:00 AM to 9:00 PM.
 Check the official timetable at Lignes d'Azur's website before traveling, as departure frequencies vary by day and season.
-The Moovit app provides real-time tracking and updated Bus 100 Nice to Monaco timetable information.
+The Moovit app provides real-time tracking and updated Bus 100 timetable information.

 Bus 600 (Zou!)
 Nice to Monaco: Schedule and Fares

 Bus 600 is a regional express service operated under the Zou! network by the Région Sud.
 The route runs faster than Bus 100 because it takes a more direct inland path rather than the winding coastal road.
 The Bus 600 fare is €2.50 per person one-way, with services running approximately every 15 minutes (around four departures per hour).
-Nomadrista Timetables and additional fare information are available at Zou.maregionsud.fr.
+Timetables and fare information are available at Zou.maregionsud.fr.
 Regional fares apply, so verify pricing before boarding.

 Tips for Riding the Bus Along the Riviera